 The New City (PS5/Xbox Series X/S) and New Neighborhood (PS4, Xbox One)

 Last year, new-gen players were introduced to The City and current-gen players had The 2K Beach.
 The former is getting some much-needed improvements, while the latter get to take to the waters and compete in a community aboard a cruise ship.
 The cruise ship will dock at exotic destinations throughout each season, with special shoreside events to keep things interesting.
+Season 1 takes the cruise ship to the Caribbean.

 The City has a new layout this year, and Visual Concepts said it made the experience much more lively and interactive, with more NPCs populating the city to make it feel alive.
 A new quest system is promising more creative content, while also providing new ways to level up and earn rewards.
 Visual Concepts says it will go into specifics at a later date.